UNIVERSE-HPC/course-material/technology_and_tooling/version_control/index.md

   08-ignore.md
 ]
 learningOutcomes:
-    - Learn how version control systems work
+    - Learn how version control systems work.
-    - Configure Git and Github
+    - Configure Git and Github.
-    - Create or clone repositories
+    - Create or clone repositories.
-    - Learn the modify-add-commit cycle
+    - Learn the modify-add-commit cycle.
-    - Compare files with previous versions
+    - Compare files with previous versions.
-    - Manage branches and resolve merge conflicts
+    - Manage branches and resolve merge conflicts.
-    - Exclude certain files from version control
+    - Exclude certain files from version control.
 attribution:
   - citation: >
         This material was originally taken from training materials developed by the